Faculty Executive Leadership Academy

 Program Description

-Four FELA Fellows will be selected for rotations over a two-year period (July 2024- June 2026)
+Four FELA Fellows are selected for rotations over a two-year period (July 2024 - June 2026).

-The FELA will be composed of four components, designed to foster a holistic leadership development experience for the Fellows:
+The FELA program is composed of four components, designed to foster a holistic leadership development experience for the Fellows:

 Shadowing